finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 oc get compliancecheckresults -l compliance.openshift.io/scan-name=ocp4-cis-node-worker,compliance.openshift.io/check-status=FAIL
 ```

-Once any remediation have be made the following commands can be used to trigger a compliance rescan.
+Once any remediation have been made the following commands can be used to trigger a compliance rescan.
 A [script](rescan.sh) to trigger a rescan of all scans has been provided.

 ```bash
 oc annotate compliancescans/ocp4-cis compliance.openshift.io/rescan=